Mid Century Hutch | Thrift Store Makeover

 Thrift Store Mid-Century Hutch

-Other than that, it was in pretty good shape, except on the side edges of the bottom.
+Other than that, it was in good condition, except for the side edges of the bottom.
 This is pressed wood under veneer, so refinishing it wasn’t an option.

 Can you see the bottom edge here?
 And the broken pane of glass?